4 min read

 For those of us who've recognised our disproportionate hamburger obsession, here are some ways we can start to channel our ninja-like attention to detail to construct effective systems.

 2. Define our zone of genius.
 "Wait.
 Are we talking about being TYPECAST?!"
 Kind of.
 We prefer to refer to it as our "zone of genius", 'coz actors don't seem to be mega fans of ye olde t-word.
 We get it.
-What's often overlooked, however, is that when we're building momentum, being typecast means we're being CAST.
+What's often overlooked, however, is that being typecast means we're being CAST.
 Which is sorta the whole point.
 Once we've dazzled casting directors and producers with our zone of genius, they'll trust us enough to start throwing some crazy transformational shiz our way.
 Get crystal clear on the roles and stories we could slay in our sleep.

 3. Master marketing.
 Yet another cringe-inducing word to us actor folk.
 We have posts here, here, and here that offer various cringe-free (or, at least, cringe-reducing) strategies to deploy.
 This will all be ten trillion times easier if we embrace and lean into our zone of genius (as above).

 4. Build the dream team.
 This doesn't have to be a trio of high-powered US reps.
-Mentors, teachers, and peers can play critical roles until we want/need CAA or WME on board.
-And — # realtalk — mentors, teachers, and peers will be just as vital when we reach the dizzying heights of the A-list.
+Mentors, teachers, and peers can play critical roles until we want / need CAA or WME on board.
+And – #realtalk – mentors, teachers, and peers will be just as vital when we reach the dizzying heights of the A-list.
 Let's get our social circle on lock today.

 Now let's go get some of that McDonald's level success.